 Assumptions.

 Chassis schematics will be sent to a company for professional manufacture.
-The engine and motors will be purchased as complete units and the rest of the drivetrain will be designed in-house.
+The engine and motors will be chosen as complete units and the rest of the drivetrain will be designed in-house.
 The manufacturing of the steering and suspension components will be done in-house.
 All funds will be supplied by the team sponsors and purchases will be executed through the FAMU-FSU College of Engineering.

 Stake Holders.